Damn it’s hot in here. With a thought, my armor shifted across my skin, scraping what felt like gallons of water away from my skin.

 The captain opened his door.
 “So late?”
 He shook his head.
 “What’s the tags?”

 “So, a big find at the worst time.
-Well, it’s a good problem to have go, but by the time the crew gets set it’ll be dark.”
+Well, it’s the best problem to have, but by the time the crew gets set it’ll be dark.”
 Captain Cline looked back into his office.
 “Do you think you can do your part in the dark?
 Then you can get a bit of extra shut-eye while we do our thing in the morning.
 I’ll get the paperwork for this find ready in the meantime.”

 SurpriseAcceptanceEager.
 I put effort into not looking at Chloe.
 “Not a problem.”

-With that, I took control of my metal and formed the canoe-like shape.
+With that, I took control of my metal and formed the canoe-like shape we had found worked best for this sort of work.
 Chloe had her arms around be before I’d finished, and with me holding the boat she lowered us into the water below.

 I took the opportunity to get a good look at Chloe’s figure as she hovered above me to ferry Cecelia down.
 She spared a glance back at me.
 AmusedPleasedLove.

-Chloe set Cecelia down, took position at the front of the boat, then pushed us forward until we reached the spot just above the largest pile of sunken ship.
+Chloe set Cecelia in the back, then took position at the front of the boat and pushed us forward until we reached the spot just above the largest pile of sunken ship.
 Out here, almost a mile from our vessel, we could speak freely.
 Funny thing was, we no longer needed to.
-I reached a hand over the side of the boat, and Cecelia put hers on top to add power.
+I reached a hand over the side of the boat, and Cecelia put hers on top of mine to add power.

 I dropped a string of metal as thin as a fishing line into the water, ignoring waves and weight in stark defiance of physics.
-Not quite as logic-defying as how Cecelia’s lightning didn’t ground itself into the water, but still absurd.
+Not quite as logic-defying as the fact that Cecelia’s lightning didn’t ground itself into the water, but still absurd.

 AmusementTeasing.
 “Still trying to figure out how powers work?”